 The Infinite U

 The Infinite Teen Community has been so successful that the program is expanding!
-8th-10th graders are connecting in community, feeling a sense of belonging, value, and confidence.
+Middle and high school students are connecting in community, feeling a sense of belonging, value, and confidence.
 "I know you've got my back," "I am a thoughtful, ingenuitive, caring teen," "I had fun making new friends" are just some of the things the teens are saying!